mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 6 Your herd needs to prepare for war.
 Gain 1 level in Melee or Gun Combat.

 7 Life Event.
-Roll on the K’kree Life Events table on page 138.
+Roll on the K'kree Life Events table on page 138.

 8 Your herd meets with many others for a great ceremony.
-Gain 1 level of Profession (K’kree ritual) and a Contact outside your herd.
+Gain 1 level of Profession (K'kree ritual) and a Contact outside your herd.

 9 You have to follow your herdlord on a space voyage.
 It is unpleasant, especially when they make you practice wearing a vacc suit.
 Gain 1 level of Vacc Suit.

 10 You serve well and are personally commended by the Steppelord.
-Gain SOC+1 and a Contact at the Steppelord’s court (who may or may not be a K’kree).
+Gain SOC+1 and a Contact at the Steppelord's court (who may or may not be a K'kree).

 11 An important Merchant caste leader offers you one of his daughters in marriage.
 Gain an extra wife, SOC 7, elevation to servant-of-rankholder in the Merchant caste and the admiration of your former peers.